 Skin Cancer Types

-Skin cancer is one of the most preventable and treatable cancers, when diagnosed early.
+Skin cancer is one of the most preventable and treatable cancers when diagnosed early.
 Basal and squamous cell carcinomas are the most common types of skin cancer.
 Early diagnosis and treatment can prevent them from invading the surrounding tissues.
-Melanoma is the least common type of skin cancer, but the most aggressive.
-Early diagnosis and treatment of melanoma is crucial.
+Melanoma is the least common type of skin cancer but the most aggressive.
+Early diagnosis and treatment of melanoma are crucial.

 Skin Cancer Treatment

 More aggressive skin cancers, such as melanoma, may require more extensive surgical procedures.
-Lymph nodes may be sampled at the tine of melanoma removal in certain situations.
-This may include removal of one or many nodes.
+Lymph nodes may be sampled at the time of melanoma removal in certain situations.
+This may include the removal of one or many nodes.
 This can lead to lymphedema in 1-20% of patients.

 Lymphedema after Melanoma Treatment